Safeguarding Team

 Safeguarding and Child Protection Statement

-At High Halstow Primary Academy we aim to promote outstanding educational experiences that inspire all learners to set their sights high, to achieve to the best of their abilities, and to excel in all that they do in order to prepare them to live and work as successful, active citizens.
+At Leigh Academy High Halstow we aim to promote outstanding educational experiences that inspire all learners to set their sights high, to achieve to the best of their abilities, and to excel in all that they do in order to prepare them to live and work as successful, active citizens.

 The Leigh Academies Trust recognises that schools have a crucial role to play in helping to identify welfare concerns and indicators of possible abuse or neglect at an early stage.
 All staff have a full and active part to play in protecting and safeguarding the children in our care; our pupils’ welfare is our paramount concern.